microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     +---------------+------+
     ```

-    There are two interesting things to note for the values in the `cvvVerifyResult` field:
+    There are two interesting things to note about the values in the `cvvVerifyResult` field:

     1. We have some rows with empty values, which, according to the values listed provided by Woodgrove, indicates a failed transaction.
 For our fraud detection model, we are only concerned with completed transactions, so you might consider dropping rows where the `cvvVerifyResult` is empty.
 The count allows us to have some insight into the impact this will have on the size of our dataset.